Hungary Country Summary

 Economy

-Hungary's investment climate is characterized by its central location in Europe and high-quality infrastructure, which attract Foreign Direct Investment (FDI).
-However, there are growing concerns among foreign investors regarding the government's preferential treatment of domestic ownership, particularly in key sectors such as banking and telecommunications, leading to a perception of an uneven playing field.
-Despite these challenges, the corporate tax rate remains competitive at 9 percent, and the government actively promotes FDI, particularly from the United States, which is a significant source of investment in the country.
+Hungary's investment climate is characterized by its strategic location in Europe and a corporate tax rate of 9%, which is attractive to foreign investors.
+However, concerns have arisen regarding the government's preferential treatment of domestic ownership, particularly in key sectors such as banking and telecommunications, leading to a perception of an uneven playing field for foreign investors.
+Despite these challenges, the presence of approximately 1,700 U.S. companies in Hungary indicates a significant level of foreign investment, particularly in automotive and technology sectors.

 Buy Full Hungary Report